 - Fit security cameras: Monitoring areas where employees could easily steal items should be considered a necessity.
 Stock rooms, office space and locker rooms (not toilets and bathrooms, obviously) are all locations where someone might take the opportunity to steal.
 Even what seems like incidental theft (office supplies, kitchen supplies) all add up, and, especially in the case of small businesses, are losses that can be ill-afforded.

 - Vary your banking routine: Making regular trips to the bank to deposit funds may well be necessary, but doing it like clockwork is always a bad idea.
 Vary your route and time so there’s no chance a robbery can be planned around your schedule.
 While this is also relevant for preventing external theft, it’s worth remembering that many an inside job has occurred courtesy of information provided by an employee.

 - Consider access control: Such a system allows you to know exactly who’s entered your premises and when, providing an extra security layer and deterrent against internal theft.

-Whether or not you have a retail premises the following are all sensible precautions to take, as it’s pretty much a given that even the smallest office, workshop, warehouse or other business space will have – at the very least – expensive computer equipment and records of customer data.
+Whether or not you have retail premises the following are all sensible precautions to take, as it’s pretty much a given that even the smallest office, workshop, warehouse, or other business space will have – at the very least – expensive computer equipment and records of customer data.